ThinkWithPbody/YifuDesignLab/docs/Courses/2024/ARC1046H Structures 1/index.md

 	- Cantilever
 		- Half of regular rule of thumb

-Steel is deepest or longest because it’s strongest Concrete is the shallowest system because it’s weak The structural system with the least expensive deck is the least expensive system because there is more deck than anything else
+Steel is deepest or longest because it's strongest Concrete is the shallowest system because it's weak The structural system with the least expensive deck is the least expensive system because there is more deck than anything else
 Deeper is cheaper